 Rule 14.
 Manner of Filing and Service; Copies

-Except as otherwise stated in these rules, a copy of each document shall be served upon all other parties on the same day that the document is filed in the manner provided for in Rule 1.7, Arizona Rules of Criminal Procedure.
+Except as otherwise stated in these rules, a copy of each document must be served upon all other parties on the same day that the document is filed in the manner provided for in Rule 1.7, Arizona Rules of Criminal Procedure.

 Rule 15.
 Title

-These Rules may be known and cited as Superior Court Rules of Appellate Procedure--Criminal.
+These Rules may be known and cited as Superior Court Rules of Appellate Procedure—Criminal (“SCRAP–Criminal”).

 Rule 16.
 Forms